alx2009/WaveDx/README.md

 #define SPI_INIT_SLOW 1

-## WAVE SHIELD V1.0
+## Hardware

-You may have SD I/O errors with Wave Shield V1.0.
-Most SD cards work with V1.0 but some brands/types fail.
-Often reducing the SPI bus speed to 4 Mhz helps.
-You can do this by changing the 'card.init()' statement in a sketch to 'card.init(true)'.  'true' means use a lower SPI speed.

-The default speed for card.init can be changed to 4 Mhz by changing the following line in the WaveHC file SdReader.h from
-#define SPI_DEFAULT_HALF_SPEED false
-to
-#define SPI_DEFAULT_HALF_SPEED true
+This library will configure the DAC but it will not activate its output.

+It is assumed that the sketch will use one of the OpAmp integrated in the microcontroller to buffer/amplify the analog signal (as it is done in the examples).
+The opAmp can drive up to about 20 mA, which may be sufficient for a small headset.
+Otherwise a suitable audio amplifier should be used.
+A low pass filter is also recommended after the DAC (see

 ## PREPARING SD CARDS

-WaveHC supports FAT16/FAT32 formats on SD/SDHC cards.
-WaveHC only supports short 8.3 DOS style file names.
+As the original WaveHC library, WaveDx supports FAT16/FAT32 formats on SD/SDHC cards.
+WaveDx only supports short 8.3 DOS style file names.

-WaveHC is optimized to play contiguous files.
+WaveDx is optimized to play contiguous files.
 It will play 16-bit 44.1 K files if they are contiguous.
 All files copied to a newly formatted card will be contiguous.
 It is only possible to create a fragmented file if you delete a file from an SD and copy a another